lachrymator/RF-Score/rescoring/README.md

 Dataset 2
 ---------

-The test set is as follows:
+The test set and the four training sets are as follows:

 ### PDBbind v2013 refined set (N = 2959) minus PDBbind v2012 refined set (N = 2897)

 Both sets have 2576 complexes in common.
 The 3rv4 protein consists of two Cs atoms which Vina does not support.
-Therefore is has N = 2959 - 2576 - 1 = 382 complexes.
+Therefore this test set has N = 2959 - 2576 - 1 = 382 complexes.

-The four training sets are as follows:

 ### PDBbind v2002 refined set (N = 800)